chadsansing/critical-web-literacy-curriculum/contribution-guidelines.md

 ***If at any time you feel unsafe or know others feel unsafe, something has gone wrong, and we need to fix it immediately.***

-Please contact our safety officer for this project, [](), with any concerns you have about your safety or the safety of others.
+Please contact our safety officer for this project, [Meghan McDermott](mailto:meghan@mozillafoundation.org), with any concerns you have about your safety or the safety of others.
 Our safety officer will identify and gather the right people to de-escalate and resolve the situation.

 *What other safety issues should we address here?*